 During this uncertain and scary time, cuddling with a dog or cat is the perfect solution.
 There is no need to practice social distancing with pets as experts say “There is currently no evidence that pet animals can be a source of infection of COVID-19 or that they become sick.”

 People are working from home so it is a perfect time to foster a pet in need.
 Shelters provide all the necessary items to care for the dog or cat.
 Some shelters are even offering FREE veterinary consultations to people that are unable to leave their homes.
 Who knows, you may just fall in love and become a foster fail (which is a good thing).

 “Right now, we really need all hands on deck to help us save lives,” said Melissa Lipani with Best Friends Animal Society.

 Contact your local shelter to see how you can help by fostering.
 If you are unable to foster but would still like to help shelter pets, you can donate here.

-GreaterGood.org is taking this situation seriously and is committed to helping our national network of shelters and rescues and the vulnerable pets they care for during this time of need.
+GreaterGood.org is committed to helping our national network of shelters and rescues and the vulnerable pets they care for during this time of need.